florianbouvot/gulp-boilerplate/README.md

 # Gulp Boilerplate

-A boilerplate for building web projects with Gulp.
+A boilerplate for building web projects with Gulp 4.

 **Features**

 * CSS
-  * Sass
+  * Sass compilation
-  * PostCSS (Tailwindcss, Autoprefixer)
+  * PostCSS transformation (Tailwindcss, Autoprefixer)
   * Minify with CSSO (in production)
   * File versioning for cache-busting (in production)
 * JavaScript